 Still, some of his most memorable stories happened right here in Green Country, such as the blizzard of 2011, the ice storms of 2007, the Glenpool tank fire and witnessing the execution of a convicted murderer.

 Russ has been honored for his work many times.
-He was named "Best News Anchor" in Oklahoma by the Associated Press in 2011.
-He has won eight Emmy awards, and a number of Society of Professional Journalism and Oklahoma Association of Broadcasters awards.
+He was named "Best News Anchor" in Oklahoma by the Associated Press in 2011 and 2012.
+He has won nine Emmy awards, and a number of Society of Professional Journalism and Oklahoma Association of Broadcasters awards.
 Russ volunteers his time through a number of groups and served two terms as president of the Oklahoma Associated Press of Broadcasters.

 He has been working at KJRH since the fall of 2000.
 Before that, he worked as a news anchor and reporter for KWTV in Oklahoma City, and he also worked in Southern Oklahoma as an anchor and reporter at KXII-TV near Lake Texoma.